The Maker-Breaker directed triangle game: Main Results

 \section{Main Results}

 In this section, we state our main findings concerning the Maker–Breaker directed triangle game.
 Our results can naturally divide into three parts.
-In the first part we consider the game played on the parity tournament, in the second part we study the game on a random tournament with constant edge-orientation probability, and in the third part we introduce the \emph{flip-bias} mechanism, which endows Breaker with additional power by allowing her to reverse the orientation of a fixed number of edges before the game begins.
+In the first part we consider the game played on the parity tournament, in the second part we study the game on a random tournament with constant edge-orientation probability, and in the third part we introduce the \emph{flip-bias} mechanism, which endows Breaker with additional power by allowing her to flip the orientations of at most $\kappa(n)$ edges before the game begins.